RgbTrouw/Qs-Messenger/README.md

 --------------------------------------------------

 The source is mostly clean.
 Only the server source might be hard to follow at times, especially when it comes to the list handling.

+The proeminent element of the program is the FriendsList Object / Widget.
+It consists of "group" objects (+group "header") and subsequent "peer" objects, enclosed as QList.
+These are accessed in the form of FriendsList.groups.at(n).peers.at(n) along with their values and objects.

+This design allows easy addition of other features to the peers list.

 * The client source does contain some unused objects.
 These are within the "Source/Objects" folder and are just a working, early version of the "FriendsList" object but without the "Widget" component.
 They are not #included anywhere.
 The used components are within the "Objects/Windows" folder.